JJ/hoborg/text/text.md

 considered,  it sounded like a car coming at you if you didn't see it coming.
 A honking, screeching, clanking little car.

-And now, for all of you, a honking, screeching, clanking dancing mech, that's what they told me.
+And now, for all of you, a honking, screeching, clanking and dancing mech.

+So that's what the two average guys  told me.
 Well, not all of that, I added a little bit on my own.
-Tomorrow, or the day after that, I'll tell you how I became a circus roustabout.
+Tomorrow, or the day after that, I'll tell you how I became a
+circus roustabout.

 Here's a bit of money to get you started